laurens-in/WSA-Web-Audio-API/doc/slides/index.md

 ---

-### Third-party API examples
+### Third-party libraries

-- Underscore.js
-- axios.js
+- p5.js
-- p5.js + three.js
+- three.js
-- scrollama.js
+- tone.js

+built on top of browser APIs.

 ---

 ### What is the Web Audio API?

-The Web Audio API is a **browser API** for playing and manipulating audio, which can incorporate oscillators, pre-made samples, basic audio effects, recording, user interactions, and metering.
+The Web Audio API is a **browser API** for playing and manipulating audio, which can incorporate:
+- oscillators
+- samples
+- audio effects
+- recording
+- user interactions
+- visualization

 ---